• Skip to primary navigation

 • Pecans - I suggest chopping your pecans before adding them to your pie.
 Chopped pecans are much easier to cut through when serving.
 I like to add my pecans, then pour the filling over to coat the pecans, which makes a glossy crust when baked.

-• First, chop the pecans instead of leaving them whole.
+Chop the pecans - Chop your pecans instead of leaving them whole.
 This creates a crunchy, easy to slice crust that blends with the pie filling.

-• Once your pie dough is ready, add the pecans to the pan before the filling.
+Add the pecans before the filling - Once your pie dough is ready, add the pecans to the pan.
 Then, pour the pie filling over the chopped pecans.
-The filling coats your pecans, creating a crunchy crust after baking.
+The filling coats your pecans and creates a glossy, crunchy coating while baking in the oven.

 Pecan pie filling is made with eggs, so the USDA recommends refrigerating your pie if not serving right away.
 Pecan pie will keep for about 3-4 days in the refrigerator.